Q&A: Please tell us a little about your background.

-PM: The pictures and data of all the registrants looking for jobs as “background actors” * – previously known as “extras” – in movies or TV are put in the computer so we could instantly look them up when they called or texted their availability for gigs, often in response to Central Casting Directors' 24 X 7 online job posts.
-If we decided that they fit the bill, we could book them over the next day or so.
+PM: The pictures and profiles of all the registrants looking for jobs as “background actors” * – previously known as “extras” – in movies or TV are entered in the computer so we could look them up instantly when they called or texted their availability for gigs, often in response to Central Casting Directors' 24 X 7 online job posts.
+If we decided that they fit the bill, we could book them for gigs within the next day or so.
 With the added communication channels, the background can be not just booked more frequently the same day or even the same hour, but experience the joy of actual last-minute gigs!
 Yes!

 * — AKA: “Background talent”, “background performers”, “background artists”, “background cast members” or simply “background”

 Q&A: Why did you need their pictures to get them work?

 PM: As casting directors, we had to decide quickly while they were on the phone or as text messages arrived whether they were suitable.
 Their appearance was usually key to making the match.
 We even have pictures of their tattoos, costumes, cars, pets and other novel items that would enhance their chances of landing gigs.